jiachenzhang99/HLA-LA-Workflow/Step_2_WDL/01_UKB_compilation.md

     -folder /UKB/directory/to/store/workflow
 ```

-### Prerequisties
+### Compilation Parameters

-- **dxCompiler**: Download the latest version from the dxWDL releases (https://documentation.dnanexus.com/downloads#dxcompiler)
+- `project`: Target DNAnexus project ID (project-ABcde12345)
-- **dx CLI**: Ensure you have the DNAnexus command line tools installed and authenticated (https://documentation.dnanexus.com/downloads)
+- `folder`: Destination folder within the project where the compiled workflow will be stored